 - Go with a Fee-Only Financial Advisor.
 A fee-only advisor does not get any commission from putting you in specific funds, nor do they sell annuities, insurance, or anything else.
 They’ll help you find the best product for your specific needs, but they won’t get paid more for one product over another.
 Beware of advisors advertising themselves as “fee-based.”
 That just means that they get fees from you AND they can receive commissions from selling you certain products.

 - Find someone you like and trust.
 This third point is a bigger deal than many people realize.
 A good financial advisor will need to know a lot about you, your family, your finances, your fears, and your dreams.
 This is a very personal relationship so you need to work with someone you like, trust, and feel comfortable with.
 You will get “financially naked” so take time to find the right person.
+Make sure you have confidence in and are comfortable with, the financial advisor you decide to work with.

 If you want to chat with me to see if working together makes sense, just reach out.
 We can spend a little time on the phone first, then have a longer meeting to explore the idea.
 Those first two discussions are no-cost and no-obligation.
 They’re just to explore if it makes sense for us to work together.